-IG offers the full package to UK investors.
+IG offers the full package to UK investors as a leading ETF platform UK.
 Crucially, by opening an ETF trading account with this trusted platform you will have access to over 12,000 traditional assets.
 On top of shares, this includes index tracker funds, investment trusts, and mutual funds.
 This ensures that you can build a solid portfolio of diversified assets with ease.
-If its only ETFs that you are interested in, you’ll be pleased to know that IG offers over 2,000 markets.
+If it’s only ETFs that you are interested in, you’ll be pleased to know that IG offers over 2,000 markets.

 In addition to its dealing fees, you also need to pay an ETF maintenance fee.
 This is charged by the provider in question and subsequently passed on to you as an investor.
 Major index tracker ETFs can cost as little as 0.04%, albeit, more exotic options will cost more.
 With that said, it’s rarely more than 0.5% annually.
 We should note that if you do not place at least three trades per month – or hold at least £15,000 worth of investments, IG charges a £24 quarterly fee.

-But, any commissions that you pay throughout the respective quarter will be dedicated from this value.
+But, any commissions that you pay throughout the respective quarter will be dedicated to this value.
 For example, if you place two ETF trades at £16 in commission, you’ll only pay £8 (£24-£16).
 Nevertheless, an additional benefit of using IG as your go-to ETF broker is that it also offers ISAs.
 This means that you shield the first £20,000 invested annually from HMRC.
-In terms of getting started, this FCA broker requires a minimum deposit of £250.
+In terms of getting started, this ETF platform requires a minimum deposit of £250.
 Debit/credit cards and bank transfers are supported.

 If you’re a large-scale investor looking for even lower fees, capital held at the platform in excess of £2 million will cost you nothing in annual fees.
 What we really like about the pricing structure at Fineco Bank is that you can buy or sell 1 ETF per month without paying any commission.
 If you upgrade to a Silver or Gold account, this goes up to 4 or 10 ETF trades per month, respectively.
 After this, you will pay a flat commission of £2.95 per ETF investment.

 As such, this means that you will need to wait a few days before the funds arrive.
-Nevertheless, the minimum deposit at this UK ETF broker is £100 – which is great for those of you that wish to start off with a smaller investment.
+Nevertheless, the minimum deposit at this UK ETF broker is £100.
 When it comes to the safety of your funds, Fineco is licensed by the FCA (as well as regulators in its headquarters of Italy).
 In addition to this, your funds are safeguarded by the FSCS.

 No two investors in the UK are the same, meaning that you should spend some time searching an ETF broker before signing up.
-For example, while it’s all good and well that the platform gives you access to low-cost ETFs, it might not be suitable if a large minimum deposit is required.
+For example, while the platform gives you access to low-cost ETFs, it might not be suitable if a large minimum deposit is required.

-As such, we would suggest checking off the following metrics in your hunt for the best UK ETF broker.
+As such, we would suggest checking off the following metrics in your hunt for a UK ETF broker.

 You need to spend some time reviewing the ETF broker’s website to see what financial markets it gives you access to.
 The whole point of investing in ETFs is to gain exposure to a diversified range of assets.
 As such, you’ll want to make sure that there is plenty of ETFs to choose from.

-Some of the markets that our top-rated ETF broker eToro offer include:
+Some of the markets that the ETF broker eToro offers include: